Corollarium/Formularium/docs/model.md

                     'value' => 5 // so, make this field at least 5 characters long.
                 ]
             ],
-            'extensions' => [ // extensions are used only by the frontend Renderable/Framework classes.
+            'renderable' => [ // renderable are used only by the frontend Renderable/Framework classes.
                 Renderable::LABEL => 'This is some string', // so, let's add a label describing the field ]
         ]